Home » Recipes » Breakfast Recipes » Overnight Sausage and Egg Breakfast Casserole

 🍚 What About Leftovers?

-Like most casseroles, this one is even better the second day.
-Just cover it and store in the fridge.
-Warm individuals portions in the microwave and enjoy it all over again.
+Like most casseroles, this overnight breakfast casserole is even better on the second day.
+Just cover it and store it in the fridge.
+Warm individual portions in the microwave and enjoy it all over again.

-Leftovers keep 3 to 4 days in the fridge.
+Leftovers keep for 3 to 4 days in the fridge.
 You can even freeze individual portions for up to 4 months.
-Wrap each serving individually and store in freezer bags.
-Allow to defrost in the fridge overnight and then reheat in the microwave or the oven.
+Wrap each serving individually and store it in freezer bags.
+Allow it to defrost in the fridge overnight and then reheat it in the microwave or the oven.

 Lana Stuart.